oist/optinist/docs/gui/workflow.md

 Workflow
 =================

-OptiNiSt can make analysis pipelines through connecting nodes and run on GUI.
-There are many analysis flow combinations.
-It selects nodes and connects edges to create a pipelne flow.
+OptiNiSt can create your analysis pipelines easily on the GUI by connecting nodes and running them.
+Analysis flow combinations can be parallel or bifurcating.
 <br>
 <p align="center">
 <img width="400px" src="../_static/workflow/whole.png" alt="workflow" />

 <br/>

-## Create workflow
+## Creating workflow
-### Set Image Input
+### Setting Input Images

-Set tiff image in your working directory and set as input.
+1. Click `UPLOAD` button to upload your image files to `OPTINIST_DIR`.
-1. Click `UPLOAD` button and upload file to `OPTINIST_DIR`.
+  この部分不明
-(An large data file takes long time tWWo upload, so it copies to `OPTINIST_DIR` directly and load file more quickly. )
+(Large data files take long time to upload, so it copies to `OPTINIST_DIR` directly and load file more quickly. ) If your files are in the remote place and your analysis computer is local, uploading (copying) input files to local directory saves time for accessing to them.
-2. Click `SELECT IMAGE` button and set as input _static.
+2. Click `SELECT IMAGE` button to set the path as the input _static.

-** Currentlly, input _static need to have {.tif, .TIF, .tiff, .TIFF} extension. (developing other extension)
+** Currentlly, files with {.tif, .TIF, .tiff, .TIFF} extensions are accepted.
+Other extensions will be added on the list if requested.
 <br>
 <p align="center">
 <img width="200px" src="../_static/workflow/components/imageNode.png" alt="imageNode" />